michel4j/mxdc/docs/html/_sources/index.rst.txt

 -----------------
 Additional features include, a new chat tool for quick communication between staff and users, support for the new ISARA Automounter, polygon based definition of rastering grids, diffraction screening during humidity control experiments, and many more.
-Please consult the detailed documentation for more information
+Please consult the detailed documentation for more information.
+You can access the documentation at any time through the *Help* sub-menu of the Application menu.

 Documentation